Ahmed-Abbdalla/Ahmed-Abbdalla/README.md

 - 👨‍💻I'm expert in handling operating systems and knowledgeable about computer networks.
 - ⚡ Fun Fact: I'm a video game enthusiast and my perfect day would start and end with a cup of tea.
 - ## 🛠 Skills
-- 💬 Ask me about my experience with JAVASCRIPT,HTML, and CSS, or anything related to web development.
+- 💬 JAVASCRIPT,HTML, and CSS, or anything related to web development.